mszegedy/plea/story/ch-3.md

 "What was it like, being a lemming?" asked Vasilisa.

 "Scary," said Sofia.
 "I think lemmings naturally assume they're in a fox's mouth, if they're in a tight, warm space against a larger mammal's body.
-The whole time I was ready to escape the moment I thought it was safe.
+The whole time, I was ready to escape the moment I thought it was safe.
 I ended up chewing my way out."

 "Oh," said Vasilisa, "I was hoping it would have been more fun.
 I've always wanted to try being an animal."